-Croatia, nestled in the heart of Europe along the Adriatic Sea, boasts a mesmerizing blend of old-world charm and breathtaking natural beauty, from ancient walled cities steeped in history to sun-drenched islands with pristine beaches.
+Croatia, nestled in the heart of Europe along the Adriatic Sea, boasts a mesmerizing blend of old-world charm and breathtaking natural beauty.

-In this blog post, I provide my perfect 7-day Croatia itinerary that maximizes your time in this enchanting country.
-During these 7 days, you’ll base yourself in the UNESCO World Heritage Sites of Dubrovnik and Split, with an optional night on the island of Hvar.
-I’ll cover how to get around Croatia once you’re in the country and all the incredible things to do during your first time in Croatia!
+In this blog post, I’m breaking down all the details on how to spend 7 days in Croatia to maximize your time in this enchanting country.
+With one week in Croatia, you’ll base yourself in the UNESCO World Heritage Sites of Dubrovnik and Split, with an optional night on the island of Hvar.

 Map of Croatia